digitalservicebund/digitalcheck-dito/doc/adr/0024-use-local-storage-for-data-storage.md

-# 24. Use localStorage to store data on client-side
+# 24. Use localStorage to store data on the client

 ## Status